 Note: this is the second in a series of posts explaining the National Academies of Sciences, Engineering, and Medicine’s (NASEM) recent report on the education of dual language learners (DLLs) and English Learners (ELs), Promoting the Educational Success of Children and Youth Learning English: Promising Futures.
-To read New America’s initial coverage of the report’s publication, click here.
+To read New America’s coverage of the report’s publication, click here.
 This series is designed to serve as a companion document to the report.
 Each post will explore how one of the report’s key themes relates to DLLs/ELs’ success at school.
 Click here to read the third post.

 The diversity of the United States’ DLLs/ELs is remarkable.
 They and their families have a wide range of cultural backgrounds and socioeconomic resources.
 Some DLLs/ELs are recent immigrants to the United States.
 Many more are related to immigrants.
 These, and other factors, can influence these students’ academic experiences in and out of school.